 Cons: There have been lion attacks, you need to watch out for snakes, may be too isolated for some

 Address: 8471 N Coast Hwy Laguna Beach, CA 92651 (free parking can be found along side streets or in shopping plaza)

 Pros: Great views of the city, Lots of diverse cactus plants to take your picture next do, great workout!

 Cons: You need to watch out for snakes!

 Address: 5700 North Echo Canyon Parkway Phoenix, AZ 85018

-Top places I want to hike: Arches National Park in Utah, Grand Canyon National Park in Arizona, and Glacier National Park in Montana.
+Top places I want to hike: Arches National Park in Utah, Arcadia National Park in Maine, and Glacier National Park in Montana.